emadmoenes/Egypt_Tourist_Guide_BLOC/README.md

 - The output image of place details with google map => in assets/images with name of place_details_output.
 ---

+## App Structure
+The code is organized using **MVC Architecture** for clean and maintainable code structure.
+The main folders in lib are:
+- **controllers**: contains controllers which deal with presentaion layer to handle logic (auth bloc, places bloc, profile bloc, and theme bloc).
+- **core**: define lang and services logic folders includes firebase service. also, the other general files in the app (lang folder, services folder).
+- **models**: define the data models (place model, governorate model, user model, and screen model).
+- **views**: UI design and components (screens and widgets).

 ## Navigation Flow